Bounds on Cheeger-Gromov invariants and simplicial complexity of triangulated manifolds: Introduction and main results

-The structure of this paper is as follows: Section~\ref{sec:rho} briefly recalls definitions of the Atiyah-Singer $\rho$-invariant and the Cheeger-Gromov $L^2$ $\rho$-invariants.
-Section~\ref{sec:polyhedron} discusses geometric concepts of $G$-colored polyhedra and towers of its coverings and proves Theorem~\ref{thm:AS} by employing the concepts.
-Section~\ref{sec:hyperbolization} quantitatively studies relative hyperbolization in order to prove Theorem~\ref{thm:CG}.
-In Section~\ref{sec:complexity}, we give applications on complexity and homotopy structure sets of homotopy lens spaces, proving Theorem~\ref{cor:AS} and Theorem~\ref{cor:CG}.
-Finally, in Section~\ref{sec:density}, we prove Theorem~\ref{thm:CW} which is independent of the remainder of the paper.
+The paper is structured as follows: Section~\ref{sec:rho} provides a brief overview of the definitions of the Wall $\rho$-invariant and the Cheeger-Gromov $L^2$ $\rho$-invariants.
+In Section~\ref{sec:polyhedron}, we discuss the geometric concepts of $G$-colored polyhedra and towers of their coverings.
+We then employ these concepts to prove Theorem~\ref{thm:AS}.
+Section~\ref{sec:hyperbolization} is devoted to a quantitative study of relative hyperbolization, which is essential in proving Theorem~\ref{thm:CG}.
+In Section~\ref{sec:complexity}, we apply our results to the complexity and homotopy structure sets of homotopy lens spaces, providing proofs for Theorem~\ref{cor:CG} and Theorem~\ref{cor:AS}.
+Finally, in Section~\ref{sec:density}, we prove Theorem~\ref{thm:CW}, which is independent of the rest of the paper.

 We would like to thank Jae Choon Cha and Fedya Manin for very stimulating conversations on a number of topics around the contents of this paper.